-The International Business Ethics and Sustainability Case Competition (IBESCC) consists of three separate competitions: a 25-minute Presentation followed by Q&A and feedback; a 10-minute Presentation and a 90-second Presentation.
+The International Business Ethics and Sustainability Case Competition (IBESCC) consists of three separate competitions: a 25-minute Presentation followed by Q&A and feedback, a 10-minute Presentation, and a 90-second Presentation.

 Teams of 3-5 students compete in all three competitions, which require different skill sets.
 The aim is to help students explore the moral imperatives of sustainable development, so the topics must be business-related and have an ethical component related to at least one of the United Nations Sustainable Development Goals (SDGs).